cparsania/FE_dev_files/README.md

 # FE_dev_files
-This repo contains author instruction for FungiExpresZ
+This repo contains author instruction for FungiExpresZ.